 End time: 1437

 # of showers: 1 (if you count dipping one’s balls in a bucket of warm soapy water)

 # of poos: almost 1 (despite repeated attempts in the bush)

 Today was my favourite day of the trek.
 Up to now I could generally be found at the back of our group of 14, with one of the guides, Willian, who was great at making us take breaks and not go beyond our limits.
 However, today was mostly downhill which suits me much better.
-Several of the group struggled more on this day because of the impact on their knees, but for me it was much preferable than the ascents.
-At one point, a small group of us, inspired by the amazing running porters, decided to run down the ancient stone steps with them for about 30 minutes.
+Several of the group struggled more today because of the impact on their knees, but for me this was much preferable than the ascents.
+At one point, a small group of us, inspired by the amazing running porters, decided to run down the ancient stone steps with them, for about 30 minutes.
 It was exhilarating and I had a massive smile on my face when we reached our next checkpoint, the ruins at Phuyupatamarca and waited for the others, filling the time by doing some handstands above the valley.
-The drop in elevation meant that I felt fine and my breathing and heart rate returned to normal almost immediately upon stopping running.
-It felt bizarre given that I’m usually out of breath for a few minutes having run twenty seconds for a tram in Amsterdam!!
+The drop in elevation meant that I felt fine and my breathing and heart rate returned to normal almost immediately upon stopping.
+It felt bizarre given that I’m usually out of breath for a few minutes having run twenty minutes for a tram in Amsterdam!!

 DAY FOUR: WINAY WAYNA TO MACCHU PICCHU

 Starting elevation: 2,650m

 Start time: 0330 (!!!!)

 # of showers: 1 (upon return to hotel at 1930)

 # of poos: lots (also upon return to hotel and its functioning, clean toilet)